One-Loop Quantum Effects in Carroll Scalars: Flowing of the coupling constants

 A curious upshot of this scaling behaviour of the fields is the emergence of Lorentz invariance.
 To understand this, let's add to \eqref{just} a deformation $c^2 \nabla \phi \cdot \nabla \phi $, for $c^2 \ll 1$.
 As a consequence of the above scaling law, $c^2$ scales as: $c^2 \rightarrow \zeta^2 c^2$.
 This implies \textit{that as one goes deeper in to the IR, the $c^2 \nabla \phi \cdot \nabla \phi $ deformation is relevant in Carroll sense and at a scale well in the IR, one can reach $c =1$ with Lorentz symmetry emerging.} This is similar to the $z=2$ (space-time anisotropic scaling exponent) Lifshitz scalar \cite{Horava:2009uw} flowing to $z=1$ in the IR making Lorentz symmetry emergent \cite{Chadha:1982qq}.
+In fact any operator of the form $\phi \nabla^{2\gamma} \phi$, for $\gamma >1$ is relevant.
+Hence, such a Carroll breaking deformation can lead one to Lifshitz fixed points for different values of $\gamma$.

-In addition to that, this observation reiterates the newer findings \cite{Bagchi:2023ysc} in the context of fluids at very high energy scale.
+In addition to that, this observation reiterates the newer findings \cite{Bagchi:2023ysc} in the context of fluids at very high-energy scale.
 Fluids at that scale are described by Bjorken flow moving ultra-relativistically and has emergent Carrollian symmetry.
-Similar descriptions of Carroll fluids on non-flat null manifolds have been studied in context of flat holography in \cite{Ciambelli:2018wre}.
+Similar descriptions of Carroll fluids on non-flat null manifolds have been studied in the context of flat holography in \cite{Ciambelli:2018wre}.